paschmann/OpenAero/Bottle Mounts/Single Bottle/15 Degree/README.md

 ### Hardware Required

-2 x M6 Hex Bolts - The length of the bolts will depend on which accessories are stacked on top of each other.
+2 x M6 Hex Bolts - The length of the bolts will depend on which accessories are stacked on top of each other.\
-2 x M6 Nuts
+2 x M6 Nuts (~9.7mm Width)\
+2 x M6 Washers (<= 13mm Diameter)

 ### Installation Notes